-If you’ve had your website for a fair while now, it’s entirely possible that it hasn’t been designed to scale effectively to mobile devices.
-Mobile responsive design is fairly standard practice today, but it’s only really in the last few years that this has been the case.
+If you’ve had your website for a fair while now (over 3 years), it’s entirely possible that it hasn’t been designed to scale effectively to mobile devices.
+Mobile responsive design is standard practice today, but it’s only really in the last couple of years that this has been the case.
 If your site hasn’t been designed to be mobile responsive, its time to give it an update.
-With the sheer number of mobile phones and tablets now dominating consumer use, you want to make sure that you provide the best possible experience for all visitors to your website and keep them engaged with your business so that visit converts to a sale or whatever your call to action commands.

 How to check if a website is mobile responsive

 There are a number of simple ways to check whether a website is mobile responsive.
 The most straightforward way is simply to use a mobile phone or tablet to visit the website and see how it behaves.
 If it appears just like it does on a desktop computer, but everything seems to be zoomed out and you have to scroll around the screen to see everything, then your site isn’t mobile responsive.

 A fast way to check whether a site is mobile responsive is to resize the browser window on a laptop or desktop computer.
 If a website has a mobile responsive design, as the window gets smaller it will collapse into the tablet version and the mobile phone versions of the website.
 This should be fairly obvious as you watch it happen.

 There are also a number of online tools that can be used to check the mobile responsiveness of a website.
 Google provide a Mobile-Friendly Test tool which will let you know whether a website is mobile responsive or not.
 If you’d like to view how a website looks on a particular device, then you might find another tool, MobileTest.me to be useful.